 Down East Wood Ducks Game Notes - vs. Delmarva

-The Down East Wood Ducks continue their series with the Delmarva Shorebirds tonight at 7:00 p.m.
-RHP Florencio Serrano (1-0, 0.00) makes his first start for the Wood Ducks and Delmarva will counter with RHP Shane Davis (4-2, 5.90)
+The Down East Wood Ducks continue their series against the Delmarva Shorebirds tonight at 7:00 p.m.
+RHP Orceli Gomez (0-2, 6.75) gets the ball for the Wood Ducks and Delmarva will counter with RHP Noah Denoyer.

+It's Kinston Collard Greens weekend at the ballpark tonight and tomorrow.
+The Wood Ducks will be playing as the Kinston Collard Greens on Friday and Saturday.
+Tonight's game will feature a Collard Greens Hat giveaway and tomorrow will be a Collard Greens Jersey giveaway to the first 1,000 fans through the gates.

 ---